*Sponsorship for pollinators

 - There may also be opportunities to support Residents’ Associations and Business Parks for pollinators.

-Step 7: As KPIs encourage the community group to map their actions on – Actions for Pollinators (biodiversityireland.ie) GIS and to do Friday FIT Counts (Flower Insect Timed Counts – entry level/no experience necessary) to see if the actions you are sponsoring are working over time.
+7. Suggest the sponsor recipient do Friday FIT Counts (Flower Insect Timed Counts – entry level/no experience necessary) to see if the actions you are sponsoring are working over time.

-Consider the sponsorship as an annual initiative in which your business participates to create momentum over time.
-In this move towards nature-positive do consider aligning with the AIPP Key Campaigns & Messages 2025 (abridged), published annually in January, and follow us on socials X:@PollinatorPlan and Insta: @allirelandpollinatorplan.
+8. Consider the sponsorship as an annual initiative in which your business participates to create momentum over time.
+In this move towards nature-positive do consider aligning with the AIPP Key Campaigns & Messages, published annually in January, and follow us on socials X:@PollinatorPlan and Insta: @allirelandpollinatorplan.
 Consider key pollinator dates such as: World Bee Day (20 May), Biodiversity Week (May) etc.

 National sponsorship or funding national pollinator research